Edoulazone/Edoulazone/README.md

 - 🇧🇪 I'm from Brussels

-- 🔭 I’m currently working on some recreating the malloc function and an Assembly library
+- 🔭 I’m currently working on recreating the malloc function and an Assembly library

 - 📫 You can contact me at: **eduardoschmitz.p@gmail.com**